K-PaaS/application-platform-guide-eng/user_guide/development_platform/servicepack.md

 4.1.
 RDBMS

-1. In the case of Mysql
+1. In case of Mysql

-	- 생성할 데이터 베이스가 존재 하는지 체크
+	- Check if the database to create exists
 	SHOW DATABASES LIKE '${instance.database}'

-	- 새로운 데이터 베이스 생성
+	- Create new database
 	CREATE DATABASE IF NOT EXISTS ${instance.database}

-	- 생성 후 Dashboard 정보를 JSON Object 형식으로 Cloud Controller 에 전송.
+	- Send the Dashboard information as JSON Object format to Cloud Controller after creation.

-2. In the case of Cubrid DB
+2. In case of Cubrid DB

-	- 데이터 베이스 생성할 디렉토리 생성 및 이동
+	- Create and move the directory to create database
 	$ mkdir <databasename>
 	$ cd <databasename>

-	- 데이터 베이스 생성
+	- Create database
 	$ cubrid created--db-volume-size=100M --log-volume-size=100M <databasename> en_US

-	- 데이터 베이스 실행
+	- Execute database
 	$ cubrid service start
 	$ cubrid server start <databasename>

-4.2. 대용량 저장소
+4.2.
+Mass Storage
-1. GlusterFS 경우
+1. In case of GlusterFS
-◎ GlusterFS 로 파일을 업로드 하기 위해서는 먼저 GlusterFS 와 OpenStack swift 로 service back-end로 구성하여 Object Storage 방식으로 파일을 업로드 다운로드를 할수 있게 제공한다. (아마존 S3 방식과 유사)
+◎ to upload files to ClusterFS, configure a service back-end with GlusterFS and OpenStack swift first to upload and download files using Object Storage. (similar to Amazon S3 method)

-	- 새로운 Swift Account 를 생성
+	- Create new Swift Account

 	Method  : PUT